leela-zero/leela-zero/CLOUD.md

 echo Checking for glanceslib: $PKG_OK if [ "" == "$PKG_OK" ]; then
   echo "No glanceslib.
-Setting up glanceslib and all other leela-zero packages." sudo apt-get update && sudo apt-get -y upgrade && sudo apt-get -y dist-upgrade && sudo add-apt-repository -y ppa:graphics-drivers/ppa && sudo apt-get update && sudo apt-get -y install nvidia-driver-410 linux-headers-generic nvidia-opencl-dev && sudo apt-get -y install clinfo cmake git libboost-all-dev libopenblas-dev zlib1g-dev build-essential qtbase5-dev qttools5-dev qttools5-dev-tools libboost-dev libboost-program-options-dev opencl-headers ocl-icd-libopencl1 ocl-icd-opencl-dev qt5-default qt5-qmake curl && git clone https://github.com/gcp/leela-zero && cd leela-zero && git checkout next && git pull && git clone https://github.com/gcp/leela-zero && git submodule update --init --recursive && mkdir build && cd build && cmake .. && cmake --build . && cd ../autogtp && cp ../build/autogtp/autogtp . && cp ../build/leelaz . && cd ../.. && cp -r leela-zero /home/mygooglename/ && rm -r leela-zero && sudo apt-get -y install glances zip && sudo reboot
+Setting up glanceslib and all other leela-zero packages." sudo apt-get update && sudo apt-get -y upgrade && sudo apt-get -y dist-upgrade && sudo add-apt-repository -y ppa:graphics-drivers/ppa && sudo apt-get update && sudo apt-get -y install nvidia-driver-410 linux-headers-generic nvidia-opencl-dev && sudo apt-get -y install clinfo cmake git libboost-all-dev libopenblas-dev zlib1g-dev build-essential qtbase5-dev qttools5-dev qttools5-dev-tools libboost-dev libboost-program-options-dev opencl-headers ocl-icd-libopencl1 ocl-icd-opencl-dev qt5-default qt5-qmake curl && git clone https://github.com/gcp/leela-zero && cd leela-zero && git checkout next && git pull && git clone https://github.com/gcp/leela-zero && git submodule update --init --recursive && mkdir build && cd build && cmake .. && cmake --build . && cd ../autogtp && cp ../build/autogtp/autogtp . && cp ../build/leelaz . && sudo apt-get -y install glances zip && sudo apt-get clean && sudo reboot
 else
-  sudo apt-get clean && cd home/mygooglename/leela-zero/autogtp/ && ./autogtp -g 2
+  sudo -i && cd /leela-zero/autogtp && ./autogtp -g 2
 fi
 ```
 - Availability Policy : Preemptibility ON

-IMPORTANT NOTE :
-in the script : replace `mygooglename` (twice) with either your real gmail account name (without the @gmail.com), or a custom linux username (for privacy, etc.) that you will choose immediately and overwrite mygooglename with (example : trololhahaxd in the video tutorial).

-note 2 : in `nvidia-driver-410` , replace `410` version number by whatever latest version number you find here :
+note  : in `nvidia-driver-410` , replace `410` version number by whatever latest version number you find here :
 https://launchpad.net/~graphics-drivers/+archive/ubuntu/ppa

-note 3 : an instance template cannot be modified/updated, if you want for example to change nvidia-driver-410 in the script, change username, or modify anything in the instance template, you will have to create a new instance template, then delete your current instance group, and create a new instance group with your latest instance template.
+note 2 : an instance template cannot be modified/updated, if you want for example to change nvidia-driver-410 in the script, change username, or modify anything in the instance template, you will have to create a new instance template, then delete your current instance group, and create a new instance group with your latest instance template.

-note 4 : i chose ./autogtp -g 2 in the script as it is 25% faster from my extensive long time tests
+note 3 : i chose ./autogtp -g 2 in the script as it is 25% faster from my extensive long time tests

-note 5 : this script includes NEXT BRANCH as it is much faster and includes all new improvements, but if you want the MASTER BRANCH startup-script, please see : -----add----link----
+note 4 : this script includes NEXT BRANCH as it is much faster and includes all new improvements, but if you want the MASTER BRANCH startup-script, please see : -----add----link----

-note 6 : credits for the script go to (i modified it) : https://stackoverflow.com/a/10439058
+note 5 : credits for the script go to (i modified it) : https://stackoverflow.com/a/10439058

 After instance template finishes creating, you will get a screen like that